matrix-org/matrix-spec/content/olm-megolm/megolm.md

 The ratchet index \(i\), and the cipher-text \(X_{i}\), are then packed into a message as described in [Message format](#message-format).
-Then the entire message (including the version bytes and all payload bytes) are passed through HMAC-SHA-256.
+Then the entire message (including the version byte and all body bytes) are passed through HMAC-SHA-256.
 The first 8 bytes of the MAC are appended to the message.

 Finally, the authenticated message is signed using the Ed25519 keypair; the 64